 The average Australian wedding today costs around $36,200, and 35% blow their budget.7

-To avoid a wedding budget blowout, start saving, talk to your partner—and parents if they’re involved—create a budget, get quotes, and look at how many and who’ll be on your guest list early on.
+To avoid a wedding budget blowout, start saving, talk to your partner—and parents if they’re involved—write down what you can afford, get quotes, and look at how many and who’ll be on your guest list early on.

 Being blasé about insurance

-It’s estimated that at least one in five Australians will be incapable of working at some point.8
+It’s estimated that at least one in five Australian families will suffer from an insurable event.8

-While you may choose to go without insurance to save money, for many Australians insurance is affordable and can be paid via monthly premiums or your super, which is where more than 70% of Australian life insurance policies are held currently.9
+While you may choose to go without insurance to save money, for many Australians insurance is affordable and can be paid via monthly premiums or your super, which is where more than 70% of Australian life insurance policies are held.9

 Choosing a property that's not within your means